scala/scala-lang/_posts/2026-01-29-post-mortem-3.8.0.md

   (via the `@specialized` annotation or otherwise) never being implemented in Scala 3.
   While it was discussed in the past, it was decided the old approach was in need of a redesign and the necessary work was large in scope.
 As a result, it was delayed until an unspecified future.
-- While porting the standard library, the unit tests were not ported.
-While it is disputable whether the actual incident would be detected if they were, it remains a fact that there were no tests to catch this problem.
+- While porting the standard library, its JUnit tests were not ported at the same time.
-  This is an omission that has been amended since, but should have been done before Scala 3.8.0 artifacts were released.
+  We have since shown that the JUnit tests would not have caught this particular incident.
+  Nevertheless, it was a risky bet, and we have now successfully run all the JUnit tests on the new library.
+  (It is also worth pointing out that JUnit tests constitute a very small part of the unit tests applicable to the library.)
 - Despite an exceptionally long RC period, the issue was not discovered earlier.
   3.8.0-RC1 was released as early as the 14th of November 2025.
 It took almost 2 months to discover the problem in user code.
 This is perhaps a reasonable argument for the problem being rather niche.